-Each kit is tailor made with all of the tool sizes required to remove the bearings from the selected Aeris frame (one, two, three or four tools depending on the frame)
+Each kit is tailor made with all of the tool sizes required to remove the rear suspension pivot bearings from the selected Bird frame (one, two, three or more tools depending on the frame)

 Designed in the UK

 Removes 'blind' and back to back bearings

 Bearings are removed straight, kind to frame

 The bearing puller tool is simple to use.
 As well as the puller you will need a pair of spanners (or one spanner and a set of pliers), a hammer and a rod/drift/old bolt

 Insert the circular end of the tool into the centre of the bearing.
 Grip the hexagonal body of the tool with a spanner or pliers and tighten the nut.
 This will expand the tool, gripping the bearing

 With the hub/frame supported on a bench or block of wood, the bearing and tool can be tapped out together by simply insert a rod/drift/old bolt into the other side of the bearing and tapping the end of the rod with a hammer